Diane Simpson, Six Fold, 2020Nottingham Contemporary

 Framed print dimensions: 58 cm x 73.3 x 3.2 cm

-Series of 15 - accompanied by a signed and numbered certificate
+Accompanied by a signed and numbered certificate

 This artist edition work by Diane Simpson for Nottingham Contemporary, entitled Six Fold (2020), comprises two interrelated parts: a sculpture made of grey archival cardboard with crayon rubbing, and a framed reproduction of an original drawing.
 Inspired by an earlier work of the same name, Simpson has used the original drawing, which depicts a pattern for a collar, as both source material and blueprint for reconstructing the sculpture in its new version.